LEAP

 Lexington Emergency/Education Assistance Plan

-LEAP is our Lexington Emergency/Education Assistance Plan that supports Lexington District One in two important ways.
+LEAP is our Lexington Emergency/Education Assistance Plan that supports Lexington District One in a number of important ways.
 The Emergency fund provides financial assistance to our families in need, in addition to offering a number of need-based grants to students and schools.
 The Education fund provides educational support via grants for important initiatives that the district budget is unable to fund.
 Generous employee donations make both funds possible, as the Lexington District One school year kicks off with a LEAP Campaign each year.
-Watch our 2022 LEAP Video to see how LEAP has supported Lexington District One this past year!
+Watch our 2025 LEAP Video to see how LEAP has supported Lexington District One for the past 21 years!
+Thank you for your personal donation!

 Thanks to the kindness of our Lexington District One employees, the Educational Foundation’s LEAP funds have an immensely positive impact in supporting the district!
 Learn more about LEAP below and how you can make a personal gift to the Educational Foundation’s LEAP funds this year!